Gorilla Region Guide

 The practical details should protect the emotion of the day.

-• Permits: Gorilla permits are limited and should be secured early, especially in preferred sectors.
+• Gorilla permits Uganda: Permits are limited and should be secured early, especially in preferred Bwindi sectors.

 • Fitness: Trek length varies, so honest fitness notes help us choose the best sector and lodge rhythm.